mockoon/cli/README.md

 ## PM2

-Mockoon CLI uses [PM2](https://pm2.keymetrics.io/) to start, stop or list the running mock APIs.
+Mockoon CLI uses [PM2](https://pm2.keymetrics.io/) to start, stop or list the running mock APIs when you are not using the `--daemon-off` flag.
 Therefore, you can directly use PM2 commands to manage the processes.

 ## Mockoon's documentation